printSANO/ics32_bot/README.md

 - [x] !xkcd : A random XKCD comicThe following commands are for asking questions and answers

-- [ ] !question : (in development) put question! before your actual question so it can be recorded to a spreadsheet for future purposes
+- [ ] !question : (in development) put !question before your actual question so it can be recorded to a spreadsheet for future purposes

-- [ ] !answer : (in development) put answer! before your answer so it can be recorded to a spreadsheet for future purposes.
+- [ ] !answer : (in development) put !answer before your answer so it can be recorded to a spreadsheet for future purposes.
                 **Please answer as a reply to the question**